jdelrue/info_grid/docs/tf_farming/farming_info.md

 **Inputs needed:**

-- Number of logical cores: See your hardware specs
+- Number of logical cores: See your hardware specs (# of threads, example: 16 cores hyperthreaded = 32 logical cores)
 - Amount of memory in GB: See your hardware specs
 - Amount of solid state disk (SSD) in GB: See your hardware specs
 - Amount of disk storage (HDD) in GB: See your hardware specs